eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/40_smart_contract_basics.md

 user_data_table users(get_self(), get_self().value);
 ```

-The fist parameter is the `code` parameter, and the second one is the `scope`.
+The first parameter is the `code` parameter, and the second one is the `scope`.

-- The `code` is the account that owns the smart contract.
-This account is responsible for paying the RAM storage costs associated with the multi-index table.
+- The `code` (`name`) is the account that owns the smart contract (and the table).

-- The `scope` is used to group related data within the multi-index table.
+- The `scope` (`integer`) is used to group related data within the multi-index table.
 To group all related data within the same contract, the scope is often set as the contract account itself.

-In the code above, the `code`, is initialized with the `get_self()`, witch returns the contract account owner.
-The `scope`, is initialized with the `get_self().value`, which returns the same contract owner account's value.
+In the code above, the `code`, is initialized with the `get_self()`, which returns the account the contract is deployed on.
+The `scope`, is initialized with the `get_self().value`, which returns the numerical representation of the account name.

 Note that these two parameters allow you to access different table `instances` of the same table `type`.
 For example, for the same `code` parameter you can access different tables of the same type by using different values for the second parameter `scope`.
 All these tables belong to the account set for the same `code` parameter.